No problem!

 No problem

 You will never hear it as “nessuno problema”.
-This is because nessuno must be truncated to nessun before any masculine word that begins with a consonant other than gn-, ps-, x-, s- and z.
+This is because nessuno has to be shortened to nessun before any masculine word that begins with a consonant other than gn-, ps-, x-, s- and z.

 Nessuno problema is WRONG!